 - World Fair Trade Organization

-While the focus of fair trade is to improve the lives of people, the coffee produced under fair trade conditions is often of better quality than standard trade alternatives.
+- Higher Quality Coffee Beans - While the focus of fair trade is to improve the lives of people, the coffee produced under fair trade conditions is often of better quality than standard trade alternatives.
 This is because corners are not cut at any step of the process.
-For example, protecting the environment not only protects farmers against harmful chemicals, but it also yields a healthier coffee plant with more flavorful berries.
-So not only does fair trade coffee support farmers in the developing world, but it tastes great too.
+For example, protecting the environment not only protects farmers against harmful chemicals but also yields a healthier coffee plant with more flavorful berries.
+Fair trade coffee supports farmers in the developing world and tastes better than non-fair trade coffee.

-When purchasing coffee beans and grounds, you should look for a fair trade certified logo.
-Many companies are not strictly fair trade, but they may offer some fair trade products.
-Some grocery stores and co-ops may have aisles dedicated to fair trade products.
-If you’re buying coffee in bulk online, product descriptions will mention Fair Trade and packages will show a Fair Trade Certified™ logo.
-You just need to look for them.
+When purchasing different kinds of coffee roasts, you should look for a fair trade-certified logo.
+Many companies are not strictly fair trade but still offer some fair trade products.
+You can often find aisles dedicated to fair trade products in grocery stores and co-ops.
+If you’re buying coffee in bulk online, product descriptions will mention fair trade and packages will show a Fair Trade Certified™ logo.

 Some good fair trade coffee brands include:

 - Equal Exchange

 - Cafe Direct

 Direct trade coffee is when a roaster buys coffee directly from a producer.
 Direct trade coffee relies on roasters and producers establishing relationships.
 Together, they agree on factors like quality and pricing, resulting in lasting partnerships and higher-quality coffee beans.